 - I cried like a baby the first time I held you.

-- I prayed for you ever day for nine-months, and I haven’t stopped since.
+- I prayed for you every day for nine months, and I haven’t stopped since.

 - You were such a beautiful baby from the first moment.

-9. “You can always come to me—no matter what—and I will help you to figure things out”
+9. “You can always come to me—no matter what—and I will help you figure things out.”